Ichthyosis vulgaris doesn't have a known cure, so the goal of treatment is to manage the condition.

 Treatments may include:

 Retinoids may cause birth defects.
 Women considering retinoid therapy should be sure they are not pregnant before starting the medication — and use effective birth control while taking retinoids.

 - Goldsmith LA, et al., eds.
-Fitzpatrick's Dermatology in General Medicine.
+The ichthyoses.
+In: Fitzpatrick's Dermatology in General Medicine.
 8th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/content.aspx?aID=56035110.
-Accessed September 1, 2012.
+New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com.
+Accessed Aug.
+14, 2015.

 - Choate K. Overview of the inherited ichthyoses. http://www.uptodate.com/home.
 Accessed Aug.
 14, 2015.

 - Ichthyosis.
 Merck Manual Professional Version. http://www.merckmanuals.com/professional/dermatologic-disorders/cornification-disorders/ichthyosis#v960749.
 Accessed Aug.
 14, 2015.